mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Capacity and Structural Design Analysis/README.md

 ### Suggested Steps
 Open the "DroneDesign_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.

+1. Gather your starter assumptions and load the material properties into MATLAB.
+   - Load the provided `droneMaterials.mat` file into MATLAB.
+This contains a data struct with the material properties for six different materials commonly used for drones.
+For each material, you have been provided the following information:
+       - Density ($\rho$), in $kg/m^3$
+       - Young's Modulus ($E$) in Pa
+       - Poisson's ratio ($\nu$), unitless
+       - Yield strength, in Pa
+       - Average cost per meter in US dollars
+   - For this project, you can assume the following design parameters:
+       - Quadcopter drone with 4 motors and 4 propellers
+       - Each motor can provide up to 1kg thrust
+       - Acceleration due to gravity: $g = 9.81m/s^2$
+       - Total weight of the drone components without the arms or the payload
+2.

 ### Expected Results for Project Solution